ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Prerequisites
 -------------

+It is recommended to understand basic ROS principles covered in the beginner tutorials, see :doc:`../../Tutorials#beginner`.
-The previous tutorials, :doc:`../Creating-Your-First-ROS2-Package` and :doc:`../Launch-Files/Using-ROS2-Launch-For-Large-Projects` will show you how to set-up a ROS 2 package and use a launch file to manage a large project.
+Additionally, :doc:`../Creating-Your-First-ROS2-Package` and :doc:`../Launch-Files/Using-ROS2-Launch-For-Large-Projects` will show you how to set-up a ROS 2 package and use a launch file to manage a large project.
-In addition, you will need to install webots_ros2 with this command:
+Finally, you will need to install webots_ros2 with this command:

 .. code-block:: bash